nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - The correct person's information is displayed without errors.

 **Main Success Scenario (MSS)**
-1. Fred enters command to `view` a person's details.
+1. Fred enters command to `find` a person's details.
 2. CareLink retrieves the person's details.
 3. CareLink displays the person's details to Fred.
 4. Use case ends.